-The UDP already exists in Greater Newcastle but will be expanded to the Upper Hunter and MidCoast regions.
+It will be expanded to the Central Coast.
 This will provide a strong evidence base through quarterly reporting of land supply, dwelling construction and demand.

-The UDP committees will provide annual updates on the implementation of the regional plan and will provide a sequencing plan and delivery report.
+- provide annual updates to a sequencing plan and delivery report.

 Infrastructure assessment and sequencing